Fragile (manga): Drama

-The manga was adapted into a Japanese television drama starring Tomoya Nagase as Keiichirō Kishi and Emi Takei as Chihiro Miyazaki.
+The manga was adapted into a live-action television drama series starring Tomoya Nagase as Keiichirō Kishi and Emi Takei as Chihiro Miyazaki.
 It was directed by Junichi Ishikawa, scripted by Atsuko Hashibe, planning by Hiroaki Narukawa and produced by Hiroshi Kobayashi.
 The series ran for ten episodes on Fuji Television from January 13 to March 16, 2016.

 Reception

 Alongside Sanju Mariko, Fragile won the 42nd Kodansha Manga Award in the general category in 2018.
 It was nominated for the 23rd Tezuka Osamu Cultural Prize in 2019.
 Fragile was one of the Jury Recommended Works at the 22nd Japan Media Arts Festival in 2019.